 Takeaways to help take Camden to the next level

 As frequent visitors and people who are looking for the best places around the world, we find Camden to be a real treasure.
-We have identified a few issues to address that can help take the town to the next level.
+Small waterfront towns are a passion of ours in our Placemaking work and Camden is certainly one of the best.
+With our knowledge of other waterfront towns, we offer the following suggestions to help shape Camden's future and take it to the next level.

-- Narrow Main Street slightly and widen its sidewalks, adding amenities such as seating and creating small "social hubs" at key locations such as around restaurants and the hotel
+- Narrow Main Street slightly and widen its sidewalks, adding amenities such as seating and creating small "social hubs" at key locations such as around restaurants and the hotel.

-- Transform both the village green and library green into vibrant squares and even small markets, with the addition of amenities, art, event spaces, seating areas, and more
+- Transform both the village green and library green into vibrant squares and even small markets, with the addition of amenities, art, event spaces, seating areas, and more.

-- Create better connections between the center and valued assets like the ice cream shops and the waterfront
+- Create better connections between the center and valued assets like the ice cream shops and the waterfront.

 Other communities to look to for inspiration

 Our small towns have immense potential to be incredible destinations.
-There is so much to learn from "working" communities that bring people together to live like they did in the past.
+There is so much to learn from communities that bring people together to live like they did in the past.
 Chautauqua is one exceptional example.

 Who We Are and What We Do